 Football coaches and players spend hours each week poring over film of a 60-minute game, yet in the business world, such a review of a much-shorter new business call is extremely rare.
 That’s unfortunate because studying the “game film” yields valuable insights.

-In sales, the post-call debrief is an opportunity to “review the game film.”
+In sales, the sales call debrief is an opportunity to “review the game film.”
 It helps us assess what we did well, what we did not so well and what areas we need to improve.
 Unfortunately, we are often so busy that we do not give the proper amount of time and attention to this debrief.

-The Post-Call Debrief: Know What’s Been SAID
+The Sales Call Debrief: Know What’s Been SAID

 Here’s a closer look.